thosgood/this-weeks-finds/markdown/201-250/week227.md

 classes* of proof transformations.

 So, there's a kind of infinite regress here.
-To deal with this, it would be best to work with a "weak ω-category" with
+To deal with this, it would be best to work with a "weak $\omega$-category" with

-sentences (or sequences of sentences) as objects,\
+- sentences (or sequences of sentences) as objects,
-proofs as morphisms,\
+- proofs as morphisms,
-proof transformations as $2$-morphisms,\
+- proof transformations as $2$-morphisms,
-transformations of proof transformations as $3$-morphisms,...\
+- transformations of proof transformations as $3$-morphisms, ...

 and so on.
 With this, we would never need any equivalence relations: we keep track of all transformations explicitly.
 This is almost beyond what